Friday, 24 March 2023

 Hello everyone,

-The children all looked fantastic on Thursday in their various costumes and we had a lovely time sharing stories both in Early Years and then in our coloured Houses during the afternoon.
+The children all looked fantastic on Thursday in their various costumes and we had a lovely time sharing stories both in our coloured Houses during the afternoon.

 This coming week we will be: